axibase/atsd/tutorials/getting-started-insert.md

   --data '[{"entity": "br-1905", "metric": "temperature", "data": [{ "d": "2018-06-01T14:00:00Z", "v": 17.0 }]}]'
 ```

 The payload transmitted to the database is a JSON document containing the series key and an array of `datetime:value` samples.
-The array `data` may contain any number of `d:v` objects..
+The array `data` may contain any number of `d:v` objects.

 ```json
 [{